 When is a private student loan appropriate?

 Students should always take Federal student loans first before considering any private student loans.
 Stafford loans have a fixed interest rate.
 Most Parent PLUS loans have a fixed interest rate.
 Most private student loans require a credit-worthy co-signer.
-Please be aware that the lenders/loans have variable interest rates and have no cap; these interest rates may change monthly or quarterly depending on the bank/lender.
+Please be aware that the lenders/loans could have variable or fixed interest rates.
 Interest does accrue on private/alternative loans, and may be deferred while in school, or depending on the lender, must be paid while in school.
 We recommend, when possible, to pay any accrued interest while in school and during the six-month grace period.

 While you may apply on your own for private student loans, some students will need to apply with a creditworthy cosigner, such as a friend or family member.
 We strongly urge all students to apply with a cosigner as it may improve the chances of loan approval and may help quality for a lower interest rate.